-The Committees approve annual stock option grants to executive officers in the last calendar quarter of each year, to be effective the following January 1.
+The Committees approve annual stock option grants to named executive officers in the last calendar quarter of each year, to be effective the following January 1.
 The exercise price per share of the options is equal to or greater than the closing share price of UGI's common stock on the last trading day of December.
 A grant to a new employee is generally effective on the later of the date the employee commences employment with us or the date the Committee authorizes the grant.
 In either case, the exercise price is equal to or greater than the closing price per share of UGI's common stock on the effective date of grant.
 From time to time, management recommends stock option grants for non-executive employees, and the grants, if approved by the Committee, are effective on or after the date of Committee action and have an exercise price equal to or greater than the closing price per share of UGI's common stock on the effective date of grant.
 We believe that our stock option grant practices are appropriate and effectively eliminate any question regarding "timing" of grants in anticipation of material events.

-Role of Executive Officers in Determining Executive Compensation recommendations as to his own compensation and was excused from the Committee meeting when his compensation was discussed by the Committee.
-While the Committees utilized information provided by Mr. Walsh, and valued Mr. Walsh's observations with regard to other executive officers, the ultimate decisions regarding executive compensation made by the Committee for all named executive officers, except Messrs.
+Role of Executive Officers in Determining Executive Compensation

+In connection with Fiscal 2015 compensation, Mr. Walsh, aided by our corporate human resources department, provided statistical data and recommendations to the appropriate Committee to assist it in determining compensation levels.
+Mr. Walsh did not make recommendations as to his own compensation and was excused from the Committee meeting when his compensation was discussed by the Committee.
+While the Committees utilized information provided by Mr. Walsh, and valued Mr. Walsh's observations with regard to other executive officers, the ultimate decisions regarding executive compensation were made by the Committee for all named executive officers, except Messrs.
 Sheridan and Walsh, for whom executive compensation decisions were made by the independent members of the appropriate Board of Directors following Committee recommendations.